-The national annual average NO2 concentration in 2011 was 52 percent lower than that recorded in 1980 (Exhibit 1).
+The national annual average NO2 concentration in 2021 was 61 percent lower than that for 1990 (Exhibit 1).
 Also shown on this graph are the 90th and 10th percentiles of NO2 concentrations based on the distribution of annual statistics at the monitoring sites.
 This provides additional graphical representation of the distribution of measured concentrations across the monitoring sites for a given year.
 Thus, for each year, the graphic displays the concentration range where 80 percent of measured values occurred.
 The highest annual average NO2 concentrations are typically found in urban areas.
-In addition, of the 75 sites used to determine the trend for annual average concentrations (out of 330 total monitoring sites that were operating in 2011), the number reporting NO2 concentrations above the level of the NO2 standard declined from six sites in 1981 to zero sites since 1992 (Exhibit 2).
+In addition, of the 89 sites used to determine the trend for annual average concentrations (out of 409 total monitoring sites that were operating in 2021), the number reporting NO2 concentrations above the level of the NO2 standard declined from one site in 1990 to zero sites since 1992 (Exhibit 2).

 The measurement of NO2 is based on the conversion of NO2 to NO and the subsequent detection of NO using the chemiluminescence technique.
-Because there are other nitrogen-containing compounds, such as PAN and nitric acid, that can be converted to NO, the chemiluminescence technique may overestimate NO2 concentrations due to these interferences.
+Because there are other nitrogen-containing compounds, such as PAN and nitric acid that can be converted to NO, the chemiluminescence technique may overestimate NO2 concentrations due to these interferences.
 Measurement devices with ultraviolet photolytic converters are less prone to interferences than devices with heated surfaces (or catalysts) upstream of the chemiluminescence detector, but are not in widespread use.